 My lunch is pretty much always 1 protein and two veggies.
 I do not eat meat so I have to get creative in this department, but Pinterest is my best friend.
 For veggies, I like to switch it up…there are lots of options.

 I really like these bowls, because they keep me honest with my portions and they are stackable so packing in the fridge is easy

 My dinner is always a big salad with some protein.
 When I first started meal prepping my salads would not be very filling and I soon learned I need to add more.
 I get very creative with my salad.
 I add nuts, seeds, and pretty much whatever I have in my pantry.

 Always pack snacks.
-I would always found myself running to the cafe for a quick snack, but not anymore.
+I always found myself running to the cafe for a quick snack, but not anymore.
 I have a snack a few hours after breakfast and a few hours after lunch.
 The time between breakfast and lunch can feel so long especially when you’re sitting at a desk.
 I like to have almonds and craisins.
 My second snack break is to ensure I get my daily serving of fruits in or eat something that will give me energy at the gym.

 In addition to what’s mentioned above, I try to drink 1 gallon of water a day.
 Some days are better than others, but I do try.

 Have you tried meal prepping?
 Have you been successful?
 Please share any tips in the comments.